 Have you ever tried to play a game without understanding the rules?
 If you have, chances are, the game did not go well for you.
 You probably lost big time.
 Going through a divorce is similar.
-In order to survive it (because no one ever really “wins” in divorce), you have to understand how divorce works.
+If you want to have any chance of getting through it well, you have to understand how divorce works.

 Because the “rules of divorce” are far from simple OR clear, unless you’re a divorce professional, much of what you THINK you know about divorce is probably wrong.
 (Sorry!)

 If you act based upon that wrong information, you are not going to get a great result.
 In gaming language: you will lose.

 The Truth About How Divorce Works